We are aiming for the Grammos mountain.

 He then makes his way to the statue and says some words to the crowd, and some tv camera that have arrived.
 He unveils a carved man’s face in solid rock as the sombre ladies gasp at handkerchiefs again, and then he’s making his way to his presidential car.
 Turning to look at me, a brief wave of confusion crossing his face again before ducking inside, and he’s gone.

 The police guard follows him with a roar down the quiet road, as does a second tuneless rendition of the national anthem, and he leaves this tiny village quiet again, sat unattached and trivial on its huge lake.

 The residents file past me, some giving me looks, and eventually I find from one of them that a local, rural policeman here had been shot and was killed on the lake when he uncovered, by unfortunate chance, a smuggling gang out on the waters.
 Pavlopoulos was here to honour the local man with a statue.

 I watch the villagers take off their old suit jackets and slowly start to breathe again.
-Plates and bottles of ouzo appearing on tables.
+Plates and bottles of ouzo appearing from under the tables.
 A back gammon board is opened and cards dealt.

 Having raced against the darkness stacking up over the water to get our tent pitched under trees on the lake front, we set off to explore the island of Agios Ahillios,